MarkKozel/CompOrgEText/docs/Foundations/index.md

 **{{ $frontmatter.description }}**

 ## Pioneers
-While computers have been evolving since the humans developed numbers and counting in fingers, modern computers have their roots in 20th century.
+While computers have been evolving since the humans developed numbers and counting on fingers, modern computers have their roots in the 20th century.

 Even before the technology existed to build a digital computer, scientists were developing the theories and designs that would eventual create the modern computer.
 Among these scientists are a few key people that layed the foundation upon which today's technology-rich world is built.